 Prepare the langoustines.
 With the body in one hand and the head in the other, gently twist the heads off and set aside.
 Using sharp kitchen scissors, turn the langoustines onto their backs and cut through the joints on the shell segments from head to tail.
 Splay open the shell.
 Holding the flesh of the tail in one hand, pinch the tip of the tail shell between forefinger and thumb in the other and gently pull to remove the shell.
 The intestinal tract should pull out at the same time.
 Once you have removed all of the shells, place the tails on a plate in the fridge until later.
 Cut the heads in half and remove the sand sack, giving them a little rinse if necessary, and set aside with the rest of the shells.

-Roughly chop the shallots, garlic, fennel, leek and celery, and sweat down in a large heavy-based pot with a good splash of olive oil and seasoning, thyme and bay.
+Roughly chop the onion, garlic, fennel, leek and celery, and sweat down in a large heavy-based pot with a good splash of olive oil and seasoning, thyme and bay.

 Once your soup base has begun to soften and is slightly beginning to colour, throw in the shells and cook out for around 10 minutes, stirring occasionally.